RobelKasahun/cpp-opencv-edge-detection/README.md

   1. Install homebrew if you do not have it in your system
       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-  2. Install opencv if you do not have it in your system using the command
+  2. Install opencv if you do not have it in your system using the following command
       brew install opencv

 Before running the project you must have a folder called build to store the build files
+  3. make a directory named build
-  3. cpp-opencv-edge-detection git:(main) ✗ mkdir build
+      cpp-opencv-edge-detection git:(main) ✗ mkdir build
-      make build directory

-  4. cpp-opencv-edge-detection git:(main) ✗ cd build
+  4. Change the current directory to build cpp-opencv-edge-detection git:(main) ✗ cd build

-      change the directory to build
+  5. Build your project

-  5. build git:(main) ✗ cmake ../
+      build git:(main) ✗ cmake ../
-      builds the project

-  6. build git:(main) ✗ make
-      compiles your project using make command
+  6. Compile your project using make command

-  7. build git:(main) ✗ ./opencvproject
+      build git:(main) ✗ make

-      runs your project
+  7. Run your project
+      build git:(main) ✗ ./opencvproject